darkliquid/chaperone.js/docs/index.md

 wherever there is room around the target, starting from __top center__ and then trying other combinations until one works, finally settling on centering over the target if nothing else works.
 The other options force the tooltip/message to position themselves at those offsets regardless of room, which can result in them appearing off-screen.

+#### title

+> If not set, no title is shown

+This sets the text that will show in the title portion of the step template.

 ## Instructing the Chaperone